Kobby6-lang/Dino-Game/README.md

 ,,,

 Go to the new game void add in game over text game object set active false and the same for retry button.

-This code are saying that if you are in a new disable the ui canvas.
+This code are saying that if you are in a new game disable the ui canvas.

     gameOverText.gameObject.SetActive(false);
     retryButton.gameObject.SetActive(false);